 Hilton grew up in Milton, GA and graduated from Missouri Valley College in Marshall, MO with a major in Marketing & Business Management.
 After graduating college, she became the Assistant Festival Director for the Roots N Blues N BBQ Festival in Columbia, MO where she managed social media and assisted in operations & logistics.
 She prides herself on being insanely organized & hard-working.
 She is a pro at multi-tasking and managing events of all sizes.
 Hilton loves music, her dog, and Parks & Rec.

 What I wanted to be when I grew up: a veterinarian or a cowgirl.

 Two Truths and a Lie: I went to college on a rodeo scholarship.
-I am learning how to play the Fiddle.
-If I could live anywhere else it would be Italy.
+I am learning how to play the piano.
+I have never been to Europe.